 In some cases, surgery might be necessary.
 During surgery for a stress fracture, your provider uses special tools to repair or stabilize the injury to your bone and prevent it from getting worse.
 Ultimately, the goal of treatment is to reduce swelling, ease the pain, and give your bone plenty of time to heal.

-To learn more about the treatment of a stress fracture, make an appointment at North Florida Foot & Ankle Specialists by calling the nearest office or clicking the online scheduler today.
+To learn more about the treatment of a stress fracture, make an appointment at North Florida Foot & Ankle Specialists by calling the nearest office today.